Yesterday I was on the lake and it was great. I hope you had a wonderful Saturday as well.

 Make sure to swing by ExercisesForInjuries.com.
 Enter in your injury or pain.
 There is a good chance that I have an article, a video, or an interview for you to help you overcome your injury or pain.

 If you are watching this on YouTube, head up above and hit “Subscribe”.
-What that will do is every couple of days you will get a video like this where I talk about injury or pain or you will get a guest interview that I did with someone or you will get a guest video from one of my friends in the health and fitness world.
+When you subscribe, every couple of days you will get a video like this where I talk about injury or pain or you will get a guest interview that I did with someone or you will get a guest video from one of my friends in the health and fitness world.

 Lastly, head down below and hit “Like” and leave me a comment or a question.